Radicle Personhood™

 Event Highlights include:

-• Hear from women at the forefront of employment and human rights law to learn about the importance of the famous “Persons Case” and how it impacts women today.
+• Hear from Leaders at the forefront of employment and human rights law to learn about the importance of the famous “Persons Case” and how it impacts workers today.

 Speakers